 Josh Udesen’s art is an exemplification of his passion for rivers, his love of fly fishing and his need to be under an open sky.
 His early memories are forged with the indelible images of tents, fly rods, paddling canoes, campfires, cold mornings in duck blinds and trout rising to dry flies, all of which developed his love of the outdoors.
-Between his youth on Lake Superior tributaries, years guiding fisherman in Alaska and Oregon and a wanderlust that lead him to explore the globe in search of both adventure and fish, there is much to inspire his art.
+Between his youth on Lake Superior tributaries, years guiding fisherman in Alaska and Oregon and a wanderlust leading him to explore the globe in search of both adventure and fish, there is much to inspire his art.

 See more at www.tightlinestudio.com